-The deadline to request a vote-by-mail ballot for the 2021 Municipal Election is 5:00 p.m. on Tuesday, October 26, 2021.
+The deadline to request a vote-by-mail ballot for the 2023 Municipal Primary is 5:00 p.m. on Tuesday, May 9, 2023.
 Once all the applications for vote-by-mail ballots are processed, the poll books are printed for Election Day.
 When voting in-person on Election Day there is an area in the poll book for each voter’s signature.
 For voters that request a vote-by-mail ballot there will not be a signature line.
 Instead there will be a message that says they are not eligible to cast a regular ballot due to requesting or returning a vote-by-mail ballot.
 If the voter believes this is an error they can still cast a provisional ballot.

 Provisional ballots are not opened and counted until all regular ballots are counted.
 Each provisional ballot is cross-referenced with the Election Day poll books and the Statewide Uniform Registry of Electors (SURE) system.
 Anyone who casts a provisional ballot on Election Day received a barcode with a number unique to their ballot, a phone number, and a website to track if their vote was completely counted, partially counted, or not counted.
 (More information on provisional ballots is available here.)